oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 | **drop_process** |   | [2.3.2](#232-deny) |   |   |   |

 ### 2.3.1 Allow
-Table 2.3.1-1 summarizes the Command Arguments that apply to all of the Commands consisting of the ‘allow’ action and a valid target type.
+Table 2.3.1-1 summarizes the Command Arguments that apply to all of the Commands consisting of the ‘allow’ Action and a valid Target type.

 Upon receipt of an unsupported Command Argument, SLPF Consumers